How Inclement Weather Can Affect Your Pool

 by Tammy Emineth on Mar 11, 2019

-Only a few months into 2019 and it has been the craziest winter on record for a number of years all across the country.
+Only a few months into 2022 and it has been the craziest winter on record for a number of years all across the country.
 Heavy weather systems can change the quality of your pool water in any season.
-Check out these different weather scenarios and how it can change the quality of your pool water.
+Check out these different weather scenarios and how they can change the quality of your pool water.

-Rain water also carries a lot of dirt and bacteria.
-With the diluted water this can mean weak chlorine as the bacteria attacks it.
-In places like the Pacific Northwest or even in Florida where rain will dump in just a couple hours and then be perfectly hot and sunny the next minute, rain can really bring a lot of debris with it.
-Hot, muggy weather can hold onto a lot of bacteria so in places like Florida and the south, extra care must be taken when cleaning and protecting a pool.
+Rainwater also carries a lot of dirt and bacteria.
+With the diluted water, this can mean weak chlorine as the bacteria attacks it.
+In places like the Pacific Northwest or even in Florida where rain will dump in just a couple of hours and then be perfectly hot and sunny the next minute, rain can bring a lot of debris with it.
+Hot, muggy weather can hold onto a lot of bacteria so, in places like Florida and the south, extra care must be taken when cleaning and protecting a pool.

 Read more: What Rain Water Really Does to Your Pool

 A hot sunny day is a perfect time to hop into the pool.
 Though the weather is amazing for enjoying the water, many hours of super-hot sunshine can deplete the chlorine much faster.
 So on long hot days, it is a good idea to check chlorine levels.

 Additionally, if your pool has seen long hours of use on hotter than normal days, there are more bodily liquids and oils in the pool water.
 Pools that have heavier usage require more chemicals to keep them in balance.
 In the event of several hot days in a row, the pool water also evaporates at a much quicker rate, so water may need to be added to the pool.

 Quicker algae growth is also a concern in warmer weather.
 So, after a long hot day it is best to check the chemical balance and especially the chlorine levels in order to keep enjoying crystal clean (not algae green) pool water ready to take on lots of use.